tenaciousRas/ledwax-web-ui/README.md

 ### Running Unit Tests

 LEDWax Web UI comes with unit tests.
+The unit tests are pure JavaScript unit tests against the Angular-JS Web-UI frontend.
 These are written in [Jasmine][jasmine], which we run with the [Karma Test Runner][karma].
-We provide a Karma configuration file to run them.
+A Karma configuration file is provided to run them.

 * the configuration is found at `karma.conf.js`
 * the unit tests are found next to the code they are testing and are named as `..._test.js`.